 Tube dependence is a difficult situation to turn around.
 Prevention is better than cure when it comes to tube dependence.
 It’s not possible to predict in advance if child will become dependent or how long this might take.
 All health professionals would agree that the sooner a child could safely be weaned from tube feedings the better.

 Some babies are mistakenly labeled as ‘tube-dependent’ and hence continue to be tube fed over the long term when in reality the problem is lack of an effective weaning plan that takes into consideration all above-mentioned barriers to tube weaning.

 © Copyright www.babycareadvice.com 2020.
 All rights reserved.
 Permission from author must be obtained to copy or reproduce any part of this article.

-Our health professionals have been successful in providing a number of parents of tube-fed babies with an effective weaning plan.
-(See our testimonials.)
+Our health professionals have been successful in helping 100's of parents of tube-fed babies with an effective weaning plan.
+(See our testimonials).
 The majority of these babies where already under the care of an infant feeding team comprising of pediatrician, dietician, speech pathologist and/or occupational therapist, but the health professionals involved had unknowingly overlooked and therefore failed to address one or more of the behavioral factors that impede the baby’s transition to oral feeding.

 Obviously, it’s not possible for us to provide an effective weaning plan for all tube-fed babies.
 Much depends on the underlying reason for a baby’s continued reliance on tube feeding; whether it is medically warranted or not.
 We are very specific about the cases we accept.

-- The child is less than 2 years of age.
+- Your child is less than 2 years of age.

-- The child has been medically cleared to feed or eat orally.
+- Your child has been medically cleared to feed or eat orally.

-- The child has demonstrated he has the physical ability feed, drink or eat safely (even if its only a little) either recently or in the past.
+- Your child has demonstrated he has the physical ability feed, drink or eat safely (even if its only a little) either recently or in the past.